Welcome to your go-to guide on Classic Dashboard Widgets!

 Social Echo

 Social Echo helps you understand the real-time number of social shares for any editorial document.
-This tool will provide you with a volume of social media interactions (such as posts, shares, retweets, etc) with a specific online news article.
-The Top Social Echo widget displays a ranking of articles with the most exposure in social media in a given date range.
+This tool provides you with a volume of social media interactions (such as posts, shares, retweets, etc.) with a specific online news article.
+The Top Social Echo widget displays a ranking of articles with the most social media exposure in a given date range.
 The widget works with one input or search folder.

 💡 Tip